GabrielDSousa/spend-analyzer/README.md

 # About Spend Analyzer API

-Spend Analyzer is an api for recording income and expenses.
-Manually or with a csv bank statement.
-The api has a filter to make a list of transactions, for future use in a front end that will do financial analysis.
+Spend Analyzer is an API for recording income and expenses.
+Manually or with a CSV bank statement.
+The API has a filter to make a list of transactions for future use in a front end that will do financial analysis.

 ## Using the API
-The full documentation and postman collection for test is on the link:
+The documentation and postman collection for the test is on the link:
-<a href="https://documenter.getpostman.com/view/22435256/2s83znpM84">Link for Documentation</a>
+<a href="https://documenter.getpostman.com/view/22435256/2s83znpM84">Link for Documentation</a>.

 ## Roadmap
 * [x] Auth with user